-16. Borrowings
+12. Borrowings

-At December 31, 2014 General Exploration Partners Inc. ("GEP"), a wholly owned indirect subsidiary of the Company, had outstanding \$150 million of senior secured bonds which are listed on the Oslo Børs in Norway under the symbol "GEP01".
+At December 31, 2014 the Company had outstanding \$150 million of senior secured bonds which are listed on the Oslo Børs in Norway under the symbol "GEP01".
 The bonds have a five year maturity from their issuance date of November 13, 2013, carry an 11.5% fixed semi-annual coupon and are being used to fund capital expenditures related to the development of the Atrush Block.

-As at December 31,

-2014 2013

-Opening balance 149,302 -

-Interest charges on bonds at coupon rate 17,250 2,252

-Amortisation of bond related transaction costs 607 78

-Net proceeds from bonds - 146,972

-Interest payments to bondholders (17,250) -

-Ending balance 149,909 149,302

-- Current portion: accrued interest expense on bonds 2,252 2,252

-- Non-current portion: borrowings 147,657 147,050
+Refer also to note 16.

+As at December 31, 2014 2013 Opening balance 149,302 - Interest charges on bonds at coupon rate 17,250 2,252 Amortisation of bond related transaction costs 607 78 Net proceeds from senior secured bonds - 146,972 Interest payments to bondholders (17,250) - Ending balance 149,909 149,302 - Current portion: accrued interest expense on bonds 2,252 2,252 - Non-current portion: borrowings 147,657 147,050

-The bonds include an unconditional and irrevocable on-demand guarantee on a joint and several basis from the Company and certain of the Company's direct and indirect subsidiaries and, among other arrangements, agreements which pledge all of the ordinary shares of GEP and the Company's Swiss service subsidiary, ShaMaran Services SA, as security for GEP's bond related obligations, as well as an internal credit facility agreement among the Company and certain of its subsidiaries setting out the terms and conditions for intra-group credit to be made available amongst the parties.
+The bonds include an unconditional and irrevocable on-demand guarantee on a joint and several basis from ShaMaran and certain of ShaMaran's direct and indirect subsidiaries and, among other arrangements, agreements which pledge all of the ordinary shares of GEP and ShaMaran's Swiss service subsidiary, ShaMaran Services SA, as security for GEP's bond related obligations, as well as an internal credit facility agreement among ShaMaran and certain of its subsidiaries setting out the terms and conditions for intra-group credit to be made available amongst the parties.

 Under the terms of the bond agreement all bond proceeds are held in accounts pledged to the bond trustee as security and may be accessed by the Company on prior authorisation of the bond trustee provided the proceeds are to be employed for prescribed purposes, most notably to fund the financing, development and operation of the Atrush Block, to service the first 24 months of bond coupon interest expense and to fund technical, management and administrative services of ShaMaran's subsidiary companies up to \$6 million per year over the term of the bonds.
-Of the Company's \$57.2 million total cash and cash equivalents at December 31, 2014 \$41.1 million was held in accounts pledged to the bond trustee.
+Of the Company's \$49.3 million total cash and cash equivalents at December 31, 2014 \$41.1 million was held in accounts pledged to the bond trustee.
+Refer also to note 15.